 An ancient seat of power, tranquil Finlaggan, a few miles from Port Askaig, was the hub of the hugely successful Clan Macdonald between the 13th and 15th centuries.
 The Macdonalds were known as the Lords of the Isles and controlled the west coast of Scotland, from Kintyre to Lewis.

-The small visitor centre has displays on the history of the clan and their downfall, while a series of information boards explains the significance of the ruins.
+The small visitor center has displays on the history of the clan and their downfall, while a series of information boards explains the significance of the ruins.

 Although Islay isn’t as wild as the Scottish mainland, its 209 km (130 miles) of indented coastline shelter scenic beaches and coves, caves, waterfalls, shipwrecks and high cliffs.
 Golden sands and Atlantic rollers make the western beaches ideal for walking, with 12 km (7 miles) of more protected sands along the shoreline between Laggan Point and Kintra.

 For more rugged scenery, the Oa Peninsula offers you a variety of walking trails.
 You’ll also find plenty of options for sailing, sea kayaking and surfing.
 Sea kayaking trips in particular give you good opportunities to see the coastline from close quarters, approach seal colonies or spot dolphins and porpoises.

 April to October is the best time to visit Islay, when it profits from longer days, warmer, drier weather and more reliable ferry connections.
 Come in May for the Islay Festival of Music and Malt, or in October to witness the arrival of up to 50,000 Greenland geese.